 Like its name 'moccasin cowhide' implies, it is made for moccasin shoes, but at the place I purchase it from, it is sold mainly for chaps and consequently requires large clean sides.
-The Brown here is quite dark and can be hard to tell from Black - some people like it for that very reason.
+The Brown here is quite dark and can be hard to tell from Black - some people like it for that very reason - I do.
 Due to the fact that this leather, and the things I make from it, are very long lasting, I suggest to people that they select a darker color because it may look the nicest for the longest.
 However, this is not strictly the case because many like the look of burnished leather.
 If you would like, I will send you swatches of any particular color/s that you would like to see.
 There are other kinds of leather I can and do use.

 Check out these links to the other braided leather goods that I make and read my guest book, on my home page, to see what others have said about the leathers they have purchased from me.

-Swatches of the colors of leathers used by Anderson Leather Braiding
+Colors of leathers used by Anderson Leather Braiding

-made in the USA using American made/tanned leather
+American made/tanned leather

 I continue to try to figure out the best way to portray the colors of these leathers.
 I don't believe there is a 'perfect' way and that is why I offer to mail swatches to folks that are interested in purchasing something.
 I'm also going to provide links to pictures using that color.
 This will happen only as I feel I have a better picture of the color.